 |Water on the Desert Trail: Mexico to Canada|

 That conclusion is convincing, misleading, and untrue.
-In Risk of Giardiasis from Consumption of Wilderness Water in North America: A Systematic Review of Epidemiologic Data the author himself says this: Published reports of confirmed giardiasis among outdoor recreationists clearly demonstrate a high incidence among this population.
+In Risk of Giardiasis from Consumption of Wilderness Water in North America: A Systematic Review of Epidemiologic Data, Welch, TP says this: Published reports of confirmed giardiasis among outdoor recreationists clearly demonstrate a high incidence among this population.

 I have little doubt that the author would say that he’s referring to waterborne transmission in the former quote.
 If so, it’s a rather breathtaking oversight in wording.

-It’s clear from his writing that the author does believe that giardiasis is a problem among backpackers and campers, but that it is primarily spread by poor hygiene practices.
-It does seem logical that poor hygiene plays a significant role.
+It’s clear that the authors believe that giardiasis is a problem among backpackers and campers, but that it is primarily spread by poor hygiene practices.
+It does seem logical that poor hygiene plays some role although I'm unaware of any data or research proving it.

-These are just some of the studies refute Welch’s claim that medical literature does not support the perception (waterborne) transmission of giardia for backcountry travelers is a significant risk:
+These are just some of the studies refute the authors' claim that medical literature does not support the perception (waterborne) transmission of giardia for backcountry travelers is a significant risk:

 Giardiasis in Colorado: an epidemiologic study